PrajwalMod/Food_Delivery_App/README.md

 | - JWT Tokens        |       | - Order Data        |
 | - Role Middleware   |       | - Restaurant Data   |
 +---------------------+       +---------------------+

+## Roles and Permissions
+  Roles
+    1. User: Can register, login, view and update their profile, place orders, and view order statuses.
+    2. Restaurant Owner: Can add, update, and view restaurant details, and update order statuses to "Accepted" or "Rejected".
+    3. Delivery Agent: Can update order statuses to "Picked Up" and "Delivered".
+  Permissions
+    1. User: Access to user-related endpoints.
+    2. Restaurant Owner: Access to restaurant-related endpoints and order status updates.
+    3. Delivery Agent: Access to order status updates for delivery.

 ## Endpoints